This Webquest is a learning activity that will help you recognize mental illness and to answer this question:

 Your performance may be evaluated by using the rubric on the evaluation tab.
 Grades for group work may be pass/no pass.
 A score of 8 or less, or lack of participation may be “no pass”.

 All members of the group should fill out the Mental Illness Checklist Worksheet.
 Each person should have individual remarks attributed to him on the Discussion Worksheet and participate in all aspects of the project.
 Any individual that did not participate with the group may receive an individual grade.

 Evaluation Form [.pdf]

 There is a continuum of adaptive behavior and maladaptive behavior that are affected by the ability to cope with stressors, and by the person’s support systems.

-Did your group find that care planning was more complex when the patient had mental illness?
+Was care planning more complex when the patient had mental illness?